Why the Checkout Page is Key to Boosting Your Ecommerce Checkout Flow

 9. Offer Multiple Payment Options

 The greater variety of payment options you offer, the happier your potential customers will be.
-Although most customers will pick from the available payment methods, there are some who might bounce if their preferred option isn’t there.
+Although most customers will pick from the available payment methods, some might bounce if their preferred option isn’t there.
 So, aim to provide as many payment methods as possible, and keep adding new ones as they become feasible for your business.
+You can do this by integrating with multiple payment gateways that can target different markets with localised payment options.

 10. Have Mobile Optimization

-A lot of people don’t even bother doing their online shopping on laptops; they just swipe through their phone.
-If you do not offer mobile app services, you would be missing out on all these clients who just cannot be bothered with using their clunky laptop for online shopping.
+A lot of people don’t even bother doing their online shopping on laptops; they swipe through their phones.
+If you do not offer mobile app services, you would be missing out on all these clients who just cannot be bothered with using their clunky laptops for online shopping.

 Here’s Samsung’s checkout page.
-Have a look at it.
+Please have a look at it.
 See what are some of the things (hint: many of them are inside a red box!) that you can spot which we have covered in the section above.

 Now, for better instruction, let us go over what makes Samsung’s checkout page such a winner:

-• Trust signals prominently placed to constantly assure customers they are in good hands.
+- Trust signals are prominently placed to assure customers they are in good hands constantly.

-• Overall, the page has a simple yet sleek design that also goes well with Samsung’ overall futuristic aesthetic.
+- Overall, the page has a simple yet sleek design that goes well with Samsung’s futuristic aesthetic.

 Book a demo with SubscriptionFlow now to integrate all these changes and best practices into your checkout page.
 SubscriptionFlow understands the importance of customization in setting up a checkout page, which is why it offers an endless list of options for users to engage with when finalizing their checkout page.
 Book a demo now and find out for yourself!